2023-08-16 03:03:05

 Photographer: Leah Millis/POOL/AFP/Getty Images

 As a result, Mr. Xi will have to take further steps in two areas he has tried to avoid.
-It’s about bailing out the heavily indebted real estate sector and giving consumers more cash to spend more.
+It’s regarding bailing out the heavily indebted real estate sector and giving consumers more cash to spend more.
 On the 14th, Cai Huang, a member of the People’s Bank of China monetary policy committee, called for urgent measures to increase household consumption.

 Chinese officials remain sensitive to the economic scenario, telling analysts not to discuss deflation and restricting access to key data.
 China said on Wednesday it would review its methods of researching rising youth unemployment, suspending publication in the meantime.
-Concerns about transparency increased.
+Concerns regarding transparency increased.

 China’s Recovery Loses More Steam